The Grizzly Bear Predicament in North America

 To many scientists and conservationists, grizzly bears are viewed as a barometer of an ecosystem’s health.
 Grizzlies are known as an umbrella or keystone species, terms that refer to the grizzly’s functional role within its ecosystem.
 The foraging behavior of an umbrella or keystone species creates a top-down effect on many other species lower in the food chain, such as ungulates, rodents, fish, insects or plant life.
 If the grizzly population is healthy and strong, so are these other populations from big game to native fish.
 Conversely, a faltering, fragmented grizzly population spells certain hardship for other wildlife, many species of which are positively affected by and dependent on the bear’s activity.

 The places over which brown bears historically roamed have slowly disappeared under a human blanket of development and expansion into wild, pristine areas.
 Over the last 200 years, nearly 99 percent of the Great Bear’s territory has been lost.
-During this period, grizzly numbers dropped from 50,000 – 100,000 to around 1,700 today.
+During this period, grizzly numbers dropped from 50,000 – 100,000 to around 1,800 today, according to the Interagency Grizzly Bear Committee (2013).
 As a consequence, the grizzly now teeters on the brink of survival in the Lower 48 states.